biggorilla-gh/koko/docs/guide.rst

 context" pattern.
 Similar to the "strict left context" pattern, it searches for entities that follow the specified sequence of tokens, but it allows the pattern to take different linguistic forms.
-For instance, imagine that we would like to extract the dishes that are descrbied as delicious in the corpus.
+For instance, imagine that we would like to extract the dishes that are described as delicious in the corpus.
 We can search for entities that follow the phrase "eating a delicious" to find such entities.
 But we should also consider entities that follow the phrase "having a tasty".
 The "semantic left context" pattern enables the user to search for both phrases